SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### head

-The &lt;head&gt; element contains metadata about the document.
+The ‹head› element contains metadata about the document.
-The &lt;head&gt; element can contain <base>, <meta>, <title>, <link>, &lt;style>, <script>, <noscript> and <template>
+The ‹head› element can contain <base>, <meta>, <title>, <link>, &lt;style>, <script>, <noscript> and <template>

 ##### title

-the &lt;title&gt; element defines the documents title the &lt;title&gt; element is mainly shown in the browsers tab name / title bar, as well as search engines. the &lt;title&gt; element can only contain text, not tags. the &lt;title&gt; element's content should change in response to major state changes.
+the ‹title› element defines the documents title the ‹title› element is mainly shown in the browsers tab name / title bar, as well as search engines. the ‹title› element can only contain text, not tags. the ‹title› element's content should change in response to major state changes.

 ##### base